pishi19/EA/runtime/docs/roadmap.md

           - Description: Automated jobs to find and fix orphaned or unsynced artefacts/files.
       - Task 12.4.4: System integrity & recovery testing
           - Description: Regular tests and simulations to confirm end-to-end self-healing, with error reporting and rollback.
+  - Project 12.5: Program Context Prompting for LLM Integration

+#### Execution Prompts Log

+- [2025-06-10] Batch Artefact Scaffolding: Created 4 artefact files for Project 12.4 tasks via automated batch scaffold system.
+Files: loop-2025-06-10-12-4-1-system-level-automation-for-artefact-fil.md, loop-2025-06-10-12-4-2-bidirectional-sync-between-roadmapmd-and.md, loop-2025-06-10-12-4-3-orphan-detection-and-remediation.md, loop-2025-06-10-12-4-4-system-integrity-recovery-testing.md.
+Initiator: cursor:ora:task:12-4-1-batch-artifact-scaffold.
+Status: All artefacts ready for development.
+- [Leave this section blank; to be filled as new Cursor execution prompts are issued during project execution.]
+      - Task 12.5.1: Program Context Prompting
+          - Description: Enhance Ora’s LLM agent with full workstream/program context in every artefact chat prompt.
+Add a "context" field or section to every phase/program in roadmap.md, surface it in the UI, and integrate into the LLM prompt builder for all chat and agentic actions.
+Allow user/admin editing of this context and enable LLM and system to consult or summarize program context in responses.
+Outcome: Ora and users receive context-rich, phase-aware agentic chat for all artefacts and execution.
+  - Project 12.6: Program & Workstream Context Prompt Management

+#### Execution Prompts Log

+- [Leave this section blank; to be filled as new Cursor execution prompts are issued during project execution.]
+      - Task 12.6.1: Editable Context Prompt Fields
+          - Description: Add editable context/prompt sections to each workstream and program (phase) in roadmap.md.
+Surface these in the admin UI, allow for LLM and user consultation, and ensure the latest prompt is injected into all artefact and chat-level LLM prompts for deep, phase-aware context.
+Outcome: System-level intent and phase context is always explicit, versioned, and actionable for all users and agents.
   - Project 12.1: Admin UI (Phases, Projects, Artefacts)
       - Task 12.1.1: Admin page for managing phases/programs
       - Task 12.1.2: Project/artefact CRUD, grouping, archiving